Mohammedalhamami/Boruto/README.md

 <!-- Please update value in the {}  -->

 <h1 align="center">{Your project name}</h1>
+/*
+Hi, this is Mohammed lived from iraq, like programming, studed nursing sciense.
+*/
 <div align="center">
    Solution for a challenge from  <a href="http://devchallenges.io" target="_blank">Devchallenges.io</a>.
 </div>